 R&D: Research and development.

-If you’re interested in learning how to edit marketing copy, join me for my EFA webinar, All New and Improved!: How to Edit Marketing Copy, on December 12, 2017, at 1 pm.
+Learn how to edit marketing copy!
+Purchase the recording of my EFA webinar, All New and Improved!: How to Edit Marketing Copy.